Kristina01111000/notesforresume/README.md

 -> check that it was removed from bank account on friday, if not pay it

 canva.com for good powerpoint templates -> free

+look into google certifications b/c they look good on resume lemoyne has a certificate in computer programming cio.com hiring the mist indemand tech jobs -> look at the article, look into certificates